 If you do not want your personal information stored offshore, please do not submit personal information when you use the Business Recovery Advisory Service application form.
 You may contact Business Victoria on 13 22 15 for an alternative application process to connect with a Business Recovery Adviser.

 While BV takes reasonable precautions to protect the information it holds from unauthorised use, the nature of the information systems is such that the security of information cannot be guaranteed.
 BV relies on commercially available technologies for the security of its information systems - this applies not only to BV but to the use of online information security systems in general.

-This website uses Google Analytics through cookies, and other technologies, to understand how you are using the website.
+This website uses Google Analytics tracking code to understand how you are using the internet and the BV website.

 We have implemented the following Google Analytics features for Display Advertising: